 Description.
 These are Japanese land snails.
 They have long been a favorite for hermit crabs.

 Listing Picture.
-The picture gives a good example of the color, shape and markings of the Muffin Snail.
+The picture gives a good example of the color (usually brown and beige), shape and markings of the Muffin Snail.

 One Muffin Land Snail approximately 3 7/8 inches...... .75

 One Bee Hive Snail Shell approximately 3/8 inch ....... .10

 Mongo Snail Shells

 One ounce of rare Mongo Snail Shells less than 1/4 inch...... $2.75

 A land snail is any of the many species of snail that live on land, as opposed to those that live in salt water and fresh water.
 Land snails have a strong muscular foot; they use mucus to enable them to crawl over rough surfaces, and in order to keep their soft bodies from drying out.
 Like other mollusks, land snails have a mantle and they have one or two pairs of tentacles on their head.
 Their internal anatomy includes a radula and a primitive brain.
 In terms of reproduction, the majority of land snails are hermaphrodite (have a full set of organs of both sexes) and most lay clutches of eggs in the soil.
 Tiny snails hatch out of the egg with a small shell in place, and the shell grows spirally as the soft parts gradually increase in size.
 A wide range of different vertebrate and invertebrate animals prey on land snails, and they are used as food by humans in various cultures worldwide, and are even raised on farms as food in some areas.